Welcome to the Jazz Jams Club website.

 chess players buying coffee, listening to Jazz FM and playing chess until they close.

-How the jams are organized:
+How the jams are organized: (Updated 2026/Apr/11)

-while the club is active members who are not participating get two emails a month.
-Members who are participating get
+months that a jam is initiated, members who are not participating get two emails a month and desired rhythm section

 Jam Sharing: